Whether you are looking for

 - and on Settlement day itself.

-This website is a one-stop shop.
-Each step of the conveyancing process for Sydney/NSW property is detailed here.
-With this step by step conveyancing guide, in essence, you will see ALL the practical steps solicitors take from start to finish, for both a sale and a purchase conveyance.
-We keep the legislation underlying such conveyancing process in NSW to a need-to-know basis, so we hope the next few web pages are easy and enjoyable for you.
+Since each step of the Sydney conveyancing process is detailed, in essence, you will see ALL the practical steps solicitors take from start to finish, for both a sale and a purchase conveyance.
+We keep the legislation underlying such a conveyancing process to a need-to-know basis, so we hope the next few web pages are easy and enjoyable for you.

-With the conveyancing material presented here, at the end of reading the next few web pages, you may feel confident that you are equipped with the knowledge to do your own conveyancing for a typical residential house in Sydney/NSW.
+With the conveyancing material presented here, at the end of reading the next few web pages, you may feel confident that you are equipped with the knowledge to do your own conveyancing.
 However, please note that there are risks involved in doing your own conveyancing, which we will point out towards the end.
 Rather, the next few web pages aim to give you an understanding of the whole conveyancing process for Sydney/NSW properties.

 Disclaimer: Our website contains general legal information.
 The legal information is not advice and should not be treated as such.
 The legal information on our website is provided without any representations or warranties, express or implied, nor do we warrant or represent that the legal information on this website is true, accurate, complete, current or non-misleading.
 Any action you take upon the information on this website is strictly at your own risk, and we will not be liable for any losses and damages in connection with the use of our website.
 No lawyer-client or solicitor-client relationship shall be created through the use of our website.
 You must not rely on the legal information on our website as an alternative to legal advice from your lawyer.
 If you have any specific questions about any legal matter, you should consult your lawyer.
 You should never delay seeking legal advice, disregard legal advice, or commence or discontinue any legal action because of information on our website.